 Your eyelids are part of a ring of muscle, or the orbicularis oculi, which encircles your eye.
 This muscle allows you to open and close your eyes.
 Your eyelids may start to droop due to various factors, which include aging, long-term lifestyle habits and heredity.
 Exercises can help to tone your eyelids, making your eyes appear larger and more youthful.

+Eyelid ptosis exercises can help reduce drooping.
 Exercises in which you squint with your lower eyelids can help to decrease the hollows and puffiness beneath your eyes.
 For example, begin by sitting erect or lying supine.
 While putting your index fingers at the outer corners of your eyes, place your middle fingers on the inner corners of your eyes.

 Lower and Stretch

 To strengthen your upper eyelids, begin by looking directly at your face in a mirror.
 Place your index fingers just under your eyebrows, keeping your fingers slightly curved.
 Hold your eyebrows against the ridge of bone above your eyes.
 Close your eyelids, stretching your upper lids down.

 Begin by lifting your eyebrows and then close your eyes.
 While your eyebrows are lifted, close your eyes.
 Lower your eyebrows to finish one rep. Perform one set of 10 reps.
 When you close your eyelids, avoid squeezing or contorting your face.
 Focus on raising the outer part of each eyebrow.

 In the same way that a smile lifts the muscles around your lips, you can gently lift your eyelids.
 Begin by placing your forefingers at the outer corners of your eyes.
 Slowly and gently press your lower eyelids upward.

 The skin on the sides of and beneath your eyes will be raised up toward your nose.
 Hold the lifted position for at least six seconds and then release to return to starting position.